TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/25 - Lamentations/Lamentations 3/Lamentations 3.12.md

 ---

-He hath bent his bow, and set me as a mark for the arrow.
+He has bent his bow, and set me as a mark for the arrow.